How to Take Care of a Chihuahua That Has a Stomach Ache

 Your veterinarian may perform bloodwork, perform X-rays, or conduct an endoscopy.
 They may also want a fresh stool sample from your dog if possible.
 The sample should be no more than four to six hours old and can be collected using a zipper storage bag.

 Be sure to inform your veterinarian of any changes in behavior you may have observed in your Chihuahua.
 Let them know if the dog has eaten anything unusual or if you have recently changed their diet.
-It is also important to tell them if your dog has been socializing with dogs or exercising where large groups of dogs congregate, as this is a common way for dogs to contract parasites or viruses.
+"It is also important to tell them if your dog has been in environments where large groups of dogs play and/or congregate, as this is a common way for dogs to contract parasites or viruses," says Dr. Taylor.

 Treatment for a Chihuahua with stomach problems

 If the veterinarian believes your Chihuahua is dehydrated, they will provide appropriate fluid therapy.
-They may ask you to withhold food and then gradually reintroduce a light diet to help resolve the upset stomach.
+"They may ask you to withhold food and then gradually reintroduce a light diet to aid in resolution of the diarrhea and/or stomach upset," says Dr. Taylor.
+"Mild cases of diarrhea/vomiting should resolve in a day or two, and if it continues or worsens, follow up immediately with your veterinarian."
 A prescription dog food for sensitive stomachs may be recommended.
-Alternatively, your veterinarian may suggest a homemade, bland diet of boiled and skinless chicken, lean ground beef with the fat skimmed off, and rice, fed in small, frequent meals.
+Alternatively, your veterinarian may suggest a homemade, bland diet.
+"This would mean boiled and skinless chicken, lean ground beef with the fat skimmed off, and rice, fed in small, frequent meals, or prescription diets for gastrointestinal upset that can provide complete nutrition while your dog is recovering," says Dr. Taylor.

 Antibiotics and anti-inflammatories may be prescribed if your veterinarian diagnoses a gastrointestinal infection.
 Your veterinarian may also recommend digestive enzymes or probiotic supplements.
 If parasites are found, anti-parasitics will be given.
 Obstructions, cancer, or other digestive diseases that cause a blockage in the digestive tract may require emergency surgery.
-Your veterinarian may also ask a board-certified veterinary internal medicine specialist to evaluate your dog's health.
+Your DVM may also ask a board-certified veterinary internal medicine specialist to evaluate your dog's health.

 The bottom line